 - What is our vision?

 A world where every girl is safe from sex trafficking.

 - What is our purpose?

-We want Missing to be synonymous with awareness against trafficking for sex.
-We want our engagement to provide knowledge as arsenal to children, women, young girls and boys so that they can avoid being victims of trafficking.
-Parallelly, through all our engagement we want to have an undercurrent running across our programmes that mind shapes the young males in India into de-objectifying the female human body and creating more sensitive and empathic youth towards gender differences.
-Further, it would also create a more compassionate view of the victims of sex trafficking.
-One of the last key things is also to create an environment among young girls where they de-clutter their concept of femininity, which is currently overridden by the masculine gaze.
+We want Missing to be synonymous with awareness and prevention of sex-trafficking.
+We want our engagement to provide knowledge as an arsenal to children, women, young girls and boys so that they can avoid becoming victims of trafficking or contributing to it.
+Parallelly, through all our projects we want to have an undercurrent running across our programs that moulds the minds of young men and boys in India into de-objectifying the female human body and creating more sensitive and empathic youth towards gender differences.
+Further, it would also create a more compassionate view of the survivors of sex-trafficking.
+One of the last key things is also to create an environment among young girls where they declutter their concept of femininity, which is currently overridden by the masculine gaze.

 - How does Missing work?